shivanidoshi26/Interactive-Lab-Hub/Lab 1/README.md

 **Give us feedback on Tinkerbelle.**

 - I wish the buttons would get minimized when you interact with the device.
 - I feel that there should be some sort of "Need Help?" function on the website itself, in the event the person using the tool needs immediate assistance and doesn't want to reference the GitHub page.
+- It would've been nice if I could select and "favorite" certain colors.
+There are only the pre-defined colors that you could automatically select.
+It would be nice to be able to add my own choices.
 - Other than that, I think it's a great tool and I love the fact that the colors can be changed either by your laptop or your phone.

 ## Part D. Wizard the device